 About the Author

 Mark Beede is a USPTA, PTR and ATPCA certified tennis coach, manager and educator.
 Born and raised in Maine, Beede received his undergraduate degree from Brandeis University and law degree from the University of Maine School of Law.
 After practicing law for 16 years, he changed careers to tennis and moved to Hawaii to work with the USTA–Hawaii Pacific section and the Hawaii Pacific Tennis Foundation.
 Beede then moved to Istanbul, Turkey, to work as director of coaching education and special projects with Gavin Hopper at his international academy of professional players and elite juniors.
-Mark is now back in Hawaii where he works to help aspiring tennis players become the best they can be.
+Mark is now back in Hawaii once again as the Hawaii Pacific Foundation’s executive director, where he works to help aspiring tennis players become the best they can be.